 In my photo here on the left, is the large, four inch arrowhead.
 It is flat and has a series of lines on the backside.
 I can hear the “jaws” rattling around inside.
 Those jaws are what move to digest the sand dollar’s food.

 There are different types of sand dollars.
 The keyhole sand dollar is similar to the arrowhead, but has five small holes.
-The notched sand dollar has holes along the edge as you can see from the image below taken from Wikimedia.
+The notched sand dollar has holes along the edge.

 The holes are used in part for helping the creature sink into the sand, where it lives and feeds.